Adoption: Reunion

 Externally focused theories, in contrast, suggest that reunion is a way for adoptees to overcome social stigma.
 First proposed by Goffman, the theory has four parts: 1) adoptees perceive the absence of biological ties as distinguishing their adoptive family from others, 2) this understanding is strengthened by experiences where non-adoptees suggest adoptive ties are weaker than blood ties, 3) together, these factors engender, in some adoptees, a sense of social exclusion, and 4) these adoptees react by searching for a blood tie that reinforces their membership in the community.
 The externally focused rationale for reunion suggests adoptees may be well adjusted and happy within their adoptive families, but will search as an attempt to resolve experiences of social stigma.

 Some adoptees reject the idea of reunion.
 It is unclear, though, what differentiates adoptees who search from those who do not.
 One paper summarizes the research, stating, "...attempts to draw distinctions between the searcher and non-searcher are no more conclusive or generalizable than attempts to substantiate ... differences between adoptees and nonadoptees."

 In sum, reunions can bring a variety of issues for adoptees and parents.
 Nevertheless, most reunion results appear to be positive.
 In the largest study to date (based on the responses of 1,007 adoptees and relinquishing parents), 90% responded that reunion was a beneficial experience.
 This does not, however, imply ongoing relationships were formed between adoptee and parent nor that this was the goal.

-Controversial adoption practices

-Reform and family preservation efforts have also been strongly associated with the perceived misuse of adoption.
-In some cases, parents' rights have been terminated when their ethnic or socio-economic group has been deemed unfit by society.
-Some of these practices were generally accepted but have later been considered abusive; others were uncontroversially reprehensible.

-Forced adoption based on ethnicity occurred during World War II.
-In German-occupied Poland, it is estimated that 200,000 Polish children with purportedly Aryan traits were removed from their families and given to German or Austrian couples, and only 25,000 returned to their families after the war.

-The Stolen Generation of Aboriginal people in Australia were affected by similar policies, as were Native Americans in the United States and First Nations of Canada.

-These practices have become significant social and political issues in recent years, and in many cases the policies have changed.
-The United States, for example, now has the 1978 Indian Child Welfare Act, which allows the tribe and family of a Native American child to be involved in adoption decisions, with preference being given to adoption within the child's tribe.

-From the 1950s through the 1970s, a period called the baby scoop era, adoption practices that involved coercion were directed against unwed mothers, as described for the U.S. in The Girls Who Went Away.

-More recently the military dictatorship in Argentina from 1976 to 1983 is known to have given hundreds of babies born to women captives who were then murdered to be brought up by military families.